 - Internet: www.tulli.fi

 6. Comparability of statistics

-Statistics on eastbound transit road transports are being produced since 2002, first on an annual basis and quarterly since the beginning of 2003.
-All these transit transport statistics are available from the web site of Customs.
+Statistics on eastbound transit road transports are being produced since 2002.
+All these statistics are available from the web site of Customs.

 7. Clarity and consistency / coherence

-The information on transit traffic by rail is collected by Finnish State Railways, and on transit traffic by sea by the Finnish Maritime Administration.
-Until the end of 2005, both of these statistics were published by the Statistics Finland, but the data relating to the subsequent years are available from the aforementioned compiling parties only.
+The information on transit traffic by rail is collected by Finnish State Railways, and on transit traffic by sea by the Finnish Transport Infrastructure Agency.